Last updated on February 28, 2026

 The equip mechanic was a smashing, immediate success.
 According to MTG's head designer Mark Rosewater, equipment was the highest-ranked mechanic in Mirrodin, and so flavorful and popular that Wizards of the Coast decided to make it evergreen.

 Equipment in Mirrodin and most later sets are colorless.
 In 2009, the Alara Reborn expansion introduced equipment with a colored casting cost, like Shield of the Righteous.
 In this case, the equip cost is still colorless.
-More than a decade later, Zendikar Rising (2020) added the twist of colored equip cost, like Maul of the Skyclaves.
+More than a decade later in 2020, Zendikar Rising added the twist of colored equip cost, like Maul of the Skyclaves.

 Kamigawa: Neon Dynasty brought a handful of equipment that are also artifact creatures and introduced the reconfigure keyword.
 Unlike equip, reconfigure also allows the equipment to become unattached.